 In order to assess the alignment of sustainable investments with the OECD guidelines and the UN Guiding Principles, the sub-fund uses a framework of metrics provided by the reference info-provider, namely "MSCI Sustainable Impact Metrics".
 The aim is to assess to which extent the products and services of issuing companies address at least one of the key social and environmental challenges, as defined by the United Nations Sustainable Development Goals (UN SDGs).
-For the companies, funds and ETFs in the portfolio, MSCI ESG provides the aggregate percentage calculated with the look-through of the underlying issuers, which in the period covered by this periodic report was 14.19%.
-The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific Union criteria.
+For the companies, funds and ETFs in the portfolio, MSCI ESG provides the aggregate percentage calculated with the look-through of the underlying issuers, which in the period covered by this periodic report was 13.21%.